-Unit-1 \square What is Feminism?
+Unit-1 🗆 What is Feminism?

-- 1.1 Objectives
+- 1.1 Objective

 - 1.2 Introduction

 - 1.3 First Phase

 - 1.3.1 Important personalities linked to Liberal Feminism

-- 1.3.2 Early achievements in a few countries
+1.3.2 Early achievements in a few countries

 - 1.4 Second Phase: Radical Feminism

 - 1.5 Marxist and Socialist Feminists

 - 1.6 A new phase of feminist thinking: The Third Wave

 - 1.7 Post-Colonial and Third World Feminism

 - 1.8 Conclusion

 - 1.9 Summing Up

 - 1.10 Glossary

 - 1.11 Probable Questions

-- 1.12 Further Readings
+- 1.12 Further Readin

-- The study tends to explain the trends developed over the years in Feminist ideology. - It aims to understand the nature of Feminist theories, which emerged from feminist movements. - It helps to know the historical overview of the waves of feminist movements.
+- Analyse the trends that have developed in feminist ideology over the years. - Understand the nature and evolution of feminist theories that emerged from feminist movements. - Explain the historical overview of the key waves of feminist movements.